dextr-cloud/dextr-docs/docs/_pages/home.md

 #### My Recent Activity

-This card lists of all your activity through the day as records.
+This widget lists of all your activity through the day as records.
 You'll see Inbound, Outbound and even your Missed calls.
 Everytime you make a call or receive one, the list will update.

 You can also click any of the records, and choose the option to call the specified number.
 Below you can some retailer names instead of phone numbers because they were added as contacts in the [Directory](/directory/) TAB.